-The Presidents of the Employment Tribunals in England and Wales have recently released a roadmap, which sets out the arrangements for listing new cases over the next few years in the employment tribunals.
+The Presidents of the Employment Tribunals in England and Wales released a roadmap in March 2021, which sets out the arrangements for listing new cases over the next few years in the employment tribunals.

 The roadmap confirms that the majority of cases will continue to be heard remotely as the default position, although this will vary from region to region and depending on the type of claim.

-A new ‘virtual region’ will also be created in England and Wales to hear cases generated across all regions to deal with a backlog of cases.
+A new ‘virtual region’ was launched in April 2021 in England and Wales to hear cases generated across all regions to deal with a backlog of cases.

-Other measures being introduced by the tribunal are the appointment of 16 new legal officers, who are authorised to deal with matters falling within delegated powers, and the introduction of a new case management system to increase efficiency.
+Other measures introduced by the tribunal include the appointment of 16 new legal officers, who are authorised to deal with matters falling within delegated powers, and the introduction of a new case management system to increase efficiency.